Volvo V60 Car Lease

 The V60 sportswagon can accommodate 5 adults and has a superb fuel return of around the 68 mpg mark.
 Standard features you can look forward to include dynamic stability and traction control, a leather steering wheel, chrome side window trims, and footwell lights to name just a few.
 Call us today for your Volvo V60 contract hire options.

-Also included though, is a rewarding driving experience and the option of the class-leading combination of performance and efficiency you get with the Drive-E 2.
-0-litre D4 diesel engine most will want.
+In case you hadn’t heard, Volvo estates are curvier and sportier these days, as is ably demonstrated by the much improved V60.
+Despite its sleeker styling direction, the car isn’t a clone of the German compact executive rivals, still majoring in Volvo virtues like safety, comfort and practicality.
+Also included though, is a rewarding driving experience and the option of the class-leading combination of performance and efficiency you get with the Drive-E 2.0-litre D4 diesel engine most will want.
 Potentially, it’s a surprising package.

 If you never imagined yourself driving a Volvo estate car, then this is the one the brand wants you to try – the V60.